 At the Annual Meeting, Messrs.
-Gary W. Rollins, Henry B. Tippie, and Larry L. Prince will be nominated to serve as Class II directors for a term of three years and Mr. Glen W. Rollins will be nominated to serve as a Class I director for a term of two years, and until the election and qualification of their successors.
-The nominees for election at the 2009 Annual Meeting are all now directors of the Company, except for Messrs.
-Larry L. Prince and Glen W. Rollins who were recommended to the Nominating and Governance Committee as director candidates by Messrs.
-R. Randall Rollins and Gary W. Rollins.
-Five other individuals serve as directors but are not standing for reelection because their terms as directors extend past this Annual Meeting pursuant to provisions of the Company's by-laws, which provide for the election of directors for staggered terms, with each director serving a three-year term.
-Unless authority is withheld, the provise of each nominee named below as a director.
+Wilton Looney, Bill J. Dismuke, and Thomas J. Lawley, M.D. will be nominated to serve as Class III directors for a term of three years and until the election and qualification of their successors.
+Six other individuals serve as directors but are not standing for re-election because their terms as directors extend past this Annual Meeting pursuant to provisions of the Company's by-laws, which provide for the election of directors for staggered terms, with each director serving a three-year term.
+Unless authority is withheld, the proxy holders will vote for the election of each nominee named below as a director.
 Although management does not contemplate the possibility, in the event any nominee is not a candidate or is unable to serve as director at the time of the election, unless authority is withheld, the proxies will be voted for any nominee who shall be designated by the present Board of Directors and recommended by the Nominating and Governance Committee to fill such vacancy.